UMBCCyberDawgs/umbccyberdawgs.github.io/index.md

 * Running a miniature defense competition for both fun and preparation for CCDC.
   It'll be open to all UMBC undergrads at minimum.
 We'll likely also have a couple invited teams.
+Mark your calendars for **October 28, 2017**.
 More details to come.

 * Hosting a CTF (Capture the Flag) event at UMBC.
 It'll be accessible to beginners, but entertaining for all.
 We did this last year, and we're all